slr-ladders/theladders.github.com/source/_posts/2013-07-08-denormalize-the-datas-for-great-good.markdown

 -----------
 ##Scout reads go fast

 Principal Architect [Sean T Allen](http://twitter.com/SeanTAllen) set [Andy Turley](http://twitter.com/casio_juarez) and me to improving Scout’s performance.
-The architecture was surprisingly simple: stick the data in Couchbase and have the iPhone app backend query that instead.
-How would we keep this data up to date?
+The architecture is surprisingly simple: stick the data in Couchbase and have the iPhone app backend query that instead.
+How would we keep this data up-to-date?
 The first step is to have the job application entity service emit a RabbitMQ event when it receives an application from a job seeker to a particular job (a PUT returning a 201).
 On the other end of that message queue there is a  [Storm](http://dev.theladders.com/2013/03/riders-on-the-storm-take-a-long-holiday-let-your-children-play/) topology would be listening for that message.
 The RabbitMQ message would be the entry point into the spout.

 The message contains a link to the job seeker who applied to the job, as well as the ID for the job to which she applied.
 The message isn’t actually encoded as JSON and transmitted over the wire, but for clarity I’ve displayed the RabbitMQ message as JSON.